 National Weaving Center in Tashigang

+National Weaving Center in Tashigang.
 Khaling National Handloom is located at Khaling on Trashigang – Samdrupjongkhar highway.
 One can visit this handloom and learn & experience the weaving culture of eastern Bhutan.
-We can also see that natural coloring and dying are used for the textiles in Bhutan.
+We can also see that natural colouring and dying are used for the textiles in Bhutan.
 It is a good option for shopping authentic Bhutanese textiles created with age-old indigenous techniques of dyeing and weaving.
+On the way you can also visit Tashigang Dzong.

 There are different types of patterns for Bhutanese Textiles of Weavings.
 They are: